nicokaiser/rpi-camera-import/README.md

 ## Limitations

-- This only works with cameras that support USB mass storage mode or are supported by gphoto2 with PTP mode.
+- Only works with cameras that support USB mass storage mode or are supported by gphoto2 with PTP mode.
 - There could theoretically be filename duplicates.
-That usually is, when more than 10.000 photos are taken on the same day.
+That usually is, when more than 10.000 photos are taken on the same day, or when backing up multiple cameras.
 - When using an USB card reader, you need to unplug and replug the card reader when changing cards.

 ## Optional Components

 ### Pimoroni Blinkt!

 [Blinkt!](https://github.com/pimoroni/blinkt) is a pHAT stacking header for Raspberry Pi with 8 RGB LEDs.
-If it is present, it is used for a simple status display:
+If it is installed, it is used for a simple status display:

 - When idle, disk usage is displayed with red/green LEDs
 - While copying, the progress is displayed [see video](https://www.youtube.com/watch?v=rcr646JgzJ4).